miguelabreu94/blogfrontend/README.md

 # Blog Application Frontend (Rumos)

 The Blog Application Frontend (Rumos) is a responsive and interactive client-side application built with React.
-It serves as the user interface for the Blog Application, enabling users to browse, create, edit, and interact with blog content seamlessly.
+It serves as the user interface for the Blog Application, enabling users to browse, create, edit, and interact with blog content seamlessly, providing different levels of access and functionality based on the user role.
 This project communicates with the backend application (built with Java and Spring Boot) via RESTful APIs.
+The application is styled with CSS and utilizes React Router for navigation.

 ---